Gathering detailed insights and metrics for oniguruma-to-es

 to true

-ensures that this is always the case, by throwing an error for any patterns that rely on EmulatedRegExp
+ensures that this is always the case (resulting in an error for any patterns that require EmulatedRegExp

 EmulatedRegExp